newportg/Wopi/README.md

 * Make initial steps towards making the solution resistive to disaster conditions.
   * The hub will need to be updated to make use of the circuit breaker pattern so it can read from the secondary data center if we encounter transient read failures on the primary.
   * If Microsoft determines there is a issue with the primary DC then it will flip writes to the secondary, and will manage the data correction when the primary dc is available again.
+* The key here is changing the storage account type to RA-GRS, changing the HUB Web Application to take advantage of this feature is not a necessary change at this point.

 ![Wopi Simple](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/Kf-GaryNewport/Wopi/master/WopiHubStorageRAGRS.puml)